 Selective licensing requires all private rented properties in the designated areas to be licensed by the city council.
 These include parts of Braunstone Park and Rowley Fields, Fosse, Westcotes, Stoneygate, and Saffron wards.
 All privately rented properties in the designated areas are included in the scheme unless they are exempt.

 Privately rented properties occupied by five or more people living as two or more households are covered by mandatory HMO licences and are not included in this scheme.

 Selective licensing places conditions on landlords to ensure issues such as gas and electrical safety, installation of smoke, fire and carbon monoxide alarms are adequately dealt with, along with matters such as repairs and maintenance, waste disposal, tenancy management and issues connected with anti-social behaviour.

-The council will only issue a licence once it is satisfied that the points listed below have been met.
-In the event of any of the issues not being satisfactory the council may decide to impose extra conditions on the licence - or refuse the licence completely:
+We will only issue a licence once we are satisfied that the points listed below have been met.
+In the event of any of the issues not being satisfactory we may decide to impose extra conditions on the licence - or refuse the licence completely:

 - The proposed licence holder and proposed manager/agent (if applicable) is a 'fit and proper person'